In this article we are covering the basics of using werf with any CI/CD system.

 export WERF_ENV=$CI_ENVIRONMENT_NAME werf converge

-Checkout git commit and run werf
+Checkout the git commit and run werf

-werf dismiss or
+werf dismiss, or

-Other configuration of werf for CI/CD
+Other werf CI/CD settings

 - Custom annotations and labels for all deployed Kubernetes resources: